Crues coach Clare McIlwaine: 'To be exposed to such strong teams is what this competition is about'

-Man City ace Abbie Smith is an inspiration for everyone at Crusaders, says coach Clare McIlwaine after 'great experience' at SuperCupNI so far
+Man City ace Abbie Smith 'an inspiration' for everyone at Crusaders as coach highlights SuperCupNI 'great experience'

 The big games keep on coming as they finish their group with a mouth-watering encounter against Manchester United in Chimney Corner today.